hectorbarquero/portfolio/docs/README.md

 You can also find a map of the folder structure.

 # Folder structure
-Project  contains 18 directories with 33 files.
+Project  contains 20 directories, 46 files.

-assets contains: project assets, including scripts, sass, css, icons, and images. docs contains: license, and README.
++ assets contains: project assets, including scripts, sass, css, icons, and images.
++ docs contains: license, and README.
 For supporting project documentation, check GitHub through the tools links on the project site.
-home: main root of site.
++ home contains: main root of site.
 Contains .html files for about, tools, and welcome -- the main three navigation options of the site. index.html is served up first, with a welcome screen, which serves as a way to load resources in advance.
++ **NEW** Assets now has a folder called *software*.
+This folder has my tools that I've authored to host on my site.

     .
     ├── assets
     │   ├── fonts
     │   ├── icons
     │   │   ├── apple-touch-icon.png
+    │   │   ├── caf-icon.png
+    │   │   ├── factory-icon.jpg
+    │   │   ├── gd-icon.png
     │   │   ├── github-icon.png
     │   │   ├── gnu-public-license-icon.png
     │   │   ├── linkedin-icon.jpg
+    │   │   ├── nintendo-icon.png
+    │   │   ├── reddit-icon.png
-    │   │   └── reddit-icon.png
+    │   │   └── tssa-icon.jpg
     │   ├── images
+    │   │   ├── image-skull1-loader.svg
+    │   │   ├── image-skull2-loader.svg
+    │   │   ├── image-skull3-loader.svg
     │   │   ├── image-temp-create-site.png
     │   │   ├── image-temp-nvim-theme.jpg
     │   │   └── og-image.png